aarpon/hrm_docs/usermanual/GettingStarted.rst

   stage.
 Alternatively, an existing template can be selected from a previous run.
 Also, other HRM users (including the administrator) may have shared templates with you.
-Notice that choosing the correct parameters is **crucial** for obtaining optimal deconvolution results.
+Notice that choosing the correct parameters is **absolutely crucial** for obtaining high-quality deconvolution results.

-  **Use existing parameter template (easy)**: When selecting an existing parameter template the parameter contents are displayed on the right panel.
+  **Use existing parameter template (easy)**: When selecting an existing parameter template the parameter contents are displayed on the right hand side panel.
 Make sure that the  microscope type and the number of channels of the selected template match those of the images to deconvolve.

   **Create a new parameter template (elaborated)**: Type a name for the new parameter template in the `New/clone image template name` field, then click